xrarch/sdk/README.md

 # sdk

 Cross-toolchain for the LIMNstation architecture, unjustifiably written in Lua.
+This toolchain is not good and is full of nigh-unreadable code from my junior year of high school; if you're looking for something to reference for writing something good, check back when the native toolchain exists, since that will actually have effort put into it.

 ## Usage